Electric bike racks

 Rule of thumb: Rack rating should exceed your total bike weight + accessories + safety margin.

-Example: Bike 30 kg + Accessories 3 kg → Choose rack rated ≥36 kg.
+Example: Bike 30 kg + Accessories 3 kg → Choose a rack rated ≥36 kg.

 Hitch Class Compatibility